-- In the event that a performance cannot go ahead due to the absence of a group member, the affected students need to complete an Illness/Misadventure form as a group. - Completed Illness/Misadventure forms must be completed and submitted within three school days from when the student has returned to school.

-- Immediately upon return to school, the absent student is required to complete an Illness, Misadventure and Appeal Form and provide supporting documentation.
-Completed forms are to be submitted to the Head Teacher Faculty (Years 7-9) or Deputy Principal (Years 10-12).
-This application will be considered separately to any group application. - Applications for illness/misadventure will be considered on a case by case basis and decisions are left to the discretion of the Senior Executive (Years 10-12) and Head Teacher Faculty (Years 7-9). - Where the reason for an absence is substantiated, arrangements will be made for the student to complete the task or an alternate task as per the Toronto High School Illness, Misadventure and Appeal Flow Chart (see Appendix).
+- In the event that a performance cannot go ahead due to the absence of a group member, the affected students need to complete an Illness/Misadventure form as a group. - Completed Illness/Misadventure forms must be completed and submitted within three school days from when the student has returned to school. - Immediately upon return to school, the absent student is required to complete an Illness, Misadventure and Appeal Form and provide supporting documentation.
+Completed forms are to be submitted to the Deputy Principal (Years 10-12).
+This application will be considered separately to any group application. - Applications for illness/misadventure will be considered on a case-by-case basis and decisions are left to the discretion of the Senior Executive (Years 10-12). - Where the reason for an absence is substantiated, arrangements will be made for the student to complete the task or an alternate task as per the Toronto High School Illness, Misadventure and Appeal Flow Chart.
 If rescheduling of the performance to an alternate date is required, this will be determined by the Head Teacher Faculty in consultation with the Senior Executive.